 How do I compare super funds for small businesses?

-Through the Government’s MySuper initiative, employers are required to have a default super fund in place to offer their employees.
+Through the Government’s MySuper legislation, employers are required to have a default super fund which is a MySuper fund in place to offer their employees.
 But what do you need to know about your super obligations as a small business, and how do you go about choosing a super fund to offer?

 Superannuation or ‘super’ is money set aside during your working life for when you retire.
 For most people it starts with their first job and their employer paying a portion of their salary into a super fund.

 These payments are known as Super Guarantee contributions or concessional (pre-tax) contributions.
 The super funds that look after these contributions invest the money in assets such as shares, property, cash and managed funds.
 The risk associated with these assets is one of the ways to compare super funds.
 More of that later.

 If you find yourself in the position to take on staff, you’ll have a number of things to consider such as health and safety and managing their pay, leave and entitlements.
 If you are paying a full-time, part-time or casual employee $450 or more in a calendar month (before tax), you are generally required to pay them super in addition to their wages.

 There are exceptions to this rule, and more detailed information is available on the Working out if you have to pay super page of the Australian Taxation Office (ATO) website.
 You may also wish to complete our Business Super Profile to check if you are on track with your super obligations.

 The current minimum rate for Super Guarantee is 10% of earnings, which include commissions, allowances and bonuses.

 Yes, and this is why it could be a good idea to start comparing super funds.
 Your workers can nominate their own fund, but you are required to provide them with the option of a default fund that you’ll need to nominate.
 Super funds established by employers are called default or employer nominated funds.

 MySuper products – which include our own BT Super fund – are available from a variety of authorised providers and are intended to be simple, low cost, and easy to compare.